 - Drink alcohol in moderation, if at all.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
-When you do drink, enjoy your drink slowly.
+For healthy adults, that means up to two drinks a day for males and one drink a day for females.
+When you drink, enjoy your drink slowly.

 - Don't drink on an empty stomach.
-Having some food in your stomach may slow alcohol absorption somewhat, although it won't prevent alcohol poisoning if, for example, you're binge drinking.
+Having some food in your stomach may slow the process of absorbing alcohol somewhat.
+But it won't prevent alcohol poisoning during binge drinking.

 - Communicate with your teens.
 Talk to your teenagers about the dangers of alcohol, including binge drinking.
 Evidence suggests that children who are warned about alcohol by their parents and who report close relationships with their parents are less likely to start drinking.

 - Store products safely.
-If you have small children, store alcohol-containing products, including cosmetics, mouthwashes and medications, out of their reach.
-Use child-proof bathroom and kitchen cabinets to prevent access to household cleaners.
+If you have small children, store alcohol-containing products, including cosmetics, mouthwashes and medicines, out of their reach.
+Use childproof bathroom and kitchen cabinets to prevent access to household cleaners.
 Keep toxic items in your garage or storage area safely out of reach.
 Consider keeping alcoholic beverages under lock and key.

 - Get follow-up care.
-If you or your teen has been treated for alcohol poisoning, be sure to ask about follow-up care.
-Meeting with a health professional, particularly an experienced chemical dependency professional, can help you prevent future binge drinking.
+Ask about follow-up care for alcohol poisoning.
+Meeting with a health care provider, particularly an experienced chemical dependency counselor, can help prevent future binge drinking.

 In addition to checking for visible signs and symptoms of alcohol poisoning, your doctor will likely order blood and urine tests to check blood alcohol levels and identify other signs of alcohol toxicity, such as low blood sugar.

-Alcohol poisoning treatment usually involves supportive care while your body rids itself of the alcohol.
+Alcohol poisoning treatment usually involves supportive care while the body rids itself of the alcohol.
 This typically includes:

-- Fluids given through a vein (intravenously) to prevent dehydration
+- Fluids given through a vein to prevent dehydration.

-- Use of vitamins and glucose to help prevent serious complications of alcohol poisoning
+- Use of vitamins and glucose to help prevent serious complications.

-Adults and children who have accidentally consumed methanol or isopropyl alcohol may need hemodialysis — a mechanical way of filtering waste and toxins from your system — to speed the removal of alcohol from their bloodstream.
+People who accidentally consume methanol or isopropyl alcohol may need hemodialysis.
+This is a mechanical way of filtering waste and toxins from the blood.
+It can speed the removal of alcohol from the blood.

 Lifestyle and home remedies

 Home remedies for alcohol poisoning won't work.
-This is an emergency situation.
+Alcohol poisoning is an emergency situation.

-- Sleeping it off — you can lose consciousness while asleep
+- Sleeping it off.
+A person can lose consciousness while asleep.

-- Black coffee or caffeine ? this does not counteract the effects of alcohol poisoning
+- Black coffee or caffeine.
+Coffee and other caffeinated drinks do not stop or reduce the effects of alcohol poisoning.

-- A cold shower — the shock of cold can cause a loss of consciousness
+- A cold shower.
+The shock of cold can cause a person to pass out.